 Wherever the Lord sends you, you are under obligation to speak to people about Jesus Christ as God opens doors of opportunity.
 I am not talking about being a wild-eyed fanatic, standing on a street corner, and intimidating people with the gospel.
 I am talking about building bridges towards people, befriending them, getting to know them, and as God gives you the opportunity, talking to them about the gospel.
 We have been building bridges with people for years.
 At some point, we have to carry the gospel across that bridge to others and talk to them about Jesus Christ in order to discharge our responsibility.

 When the apostle Paul says, “I am under obligation,” we must understand that what he says applies to us as well.
 What is true of Paul is true for every one of us.
 Paul is not standing in a special line by himself, while the rest of us are in a different line.
 Paul is not the only one under obligation.
 He is speaking for every believer.

-In witnessing, the easiest thing to do is to get on a plane and go to a far-away foreign country.
-You are never going to see those people again.
-So it is easier for you to be bold with them.
+In witnessing, the easiest thing to do can be to get on a plane and go to a far-away foreign country to witness to people you will never see again.
+It is easier for us to be bold with them than with people we see everyday in our daily lives.
 Short-term missions is easy in that regard.
 You want to know what is hard?
-It is to be a witness for Christ in your family.
-That is tough, because you are going to see them next Christmas, and during summer vacation, and next Thanksgiving.
+It is to be a witness for Christ in your own family.
+That is tough, because you are going to see them next Christmas, during summer vacation, and next Thanksgiving.
+It can be equally hard to witness to the person with whom you work.
 When you speak to them about the gospel, it can be offensive to them.
-It can be equally hard to witness to the person with whom you work.
 Being bold with them is much harder than talking to a stranger.
-We must talk about the gospel on an ongoing basis with those to whom we are close.
+We must talk about the gospel on an ongoing basis with those to whom we are the closest.
 The Lord has sovereignly placed you in their lives to point them to Jesus.
 Just like Paul, we, too, are under obligation to all men.